AlbertOneWay/AlbertOneWay/README.md

 ###

 <p align="center">
-🤖 I love learning about and making machine learning systems.
+🤖 I love learning about and making websites.
 </p>
 <p align="center">
 💻 I am constantly seeking out new technologies and learning about them.
 </p>
 <p align="center">
-🤝 I am open to collaborating with others on various projects, particularly those related to machine learning or areas that I have yet to explore.
+🤝 I am open to collaborating with others on various projects, particularly those related to web development or areas that I have yet to explore.
 </p>
 <p align="center">
 🌟 In my leisure time, I enjoy exploring a variety of media and finding new sources of inspiration for projects.